Your all-inclusive safari cost includes many details such as transport, accommodation, activities & more.

 The price of a visa is often not included with the total price of your safari package since the process can easily be done online from your home in a few minutes.
 If however, you need any assistance, we can always help you to get the visa application sorted out quickly.

 Another great option for getting your visa is carrying the visa fee and required documents such that you can get it on arrival.
-While this is great, avid planners prefer to have everything planned ahead of time for peace of mind.
+While this is great, most people prefer to have everything planned ahead of time for peace of mind.

 2. International Flights

-If you have a fixed budget that you would like to include international flights, find out the price of the plane tickets (to and from) such that the remainder can go towards your activities and safari experiences.
+If you have a fixed budget first find out the price of the plane tickets (to and from) so that the remainder can go towards your activities and safari experiences.
 Remember that we are always ready to help you navigate the waters and choose the safari that fits you.

 We have an article that takes a deeper look at international flights to Africa and how you can go about making proper plans.